Wednesday, 13 November 2024

 Obviously, we know that there are very large economic benefits in the state from hunting.
 Ms Bath mentioned some of the towns in eastern Gippsland and other places where a lot of people are going through and getting accommodation or going to the pubs or going to the shops on the way through.
 There are something like 3000 people employed to service the industry and 50,000 licensed game hunters.
 Recreational hunting makes an estimated $356 million contribution to the Victorian economy, and deer hunting contributes $201 million of that total, so it is an incredible economic benefit.
 Mansfield sees in the vicinity of $12 million of economic benefit, East Gippsland $11 million and Latrobe $9 million, so it is important for those regional communities.
 And it is important that we engage, as we do, with our First Nations communities on the management of these deer.
 It is an important and good opportunity to work together.

 As I said earlier in the piece, we just absolutely need to get these numbers down, and we need sensible conversations so that this can happen.
 I completely agree with and understand anyone who does not want to see unnecessary animal cruelty, and as a society we are all trying to remove that in many, many walks and forms.
-Even since I was a kid I think there are far better practices across the board.
-But at the same time we need to bring a level of common sense to how farms are able to run and how land is managed so that we get good broader outcomes, whether it be for those farms or whether it be for other animals that are impacted by animals that are either crowding out or impacting them.
+Even since I was a kid I have thought there are far better practices across the board.
+But at the same time we need to bring a level of common sense to how farms are able to run and how land is managed so that we get good broad outcomes, whether it be for those farms or whether it be for other animals that are impacted by animals that are either crowding out or impacting them.
+We have seen that so much in Australia with so many introduced species, whether it be foxes or rabbits, obviously dogs and various cats.
+Cats obviously are a massive issue.
+We need to have sensible conversations about how we deal with these and how we ensure that we have the best environmental outcomes and the best outcomes for a majority of our animal species.

 I would like to support this motion brought forward by Mr Bourman.
 I want to thank him for bringing it and I want to thank everyone for making a variety of contributions.
 I am proud that this government is able to work through a range of issues with our public spaces to ensure that the majority of Victorians get to appreciate them and get to spend time together out in the great outdoors, because it is so important that we remain connected to those spaces in our public lands.

 Wendy LOVELL (Northern Victoria) (16:36): I would like to congratulate Mr Bourman on bringing this motion forward.
 Hunting is a very important industry.
 In the country it adds a lot of economic activity and provides a lot for our local communities.
 Hunting is not something that just country people do.
-In fact most of the hunters that come to regional Victoria come from Melbourne, a lot from the northern suburbs of Melbourne, a lot from the south-eastern suburbs of Melbourne.
-Hunting makes an enormous economic contrition to the state.
+In fact most of the hunters that come to regional Victoria come from Melbourne; a lot from the northern suburbs of Melbourne and a lot from the south-eastern suburbs of Melbourne.
+Hunting makes an enormous economic contribution to the state.
 An assessment that was done on the economic contribution of hunting in Victoria in June 2020 by the government found that at that time it was around $356 million that hunting provided in economic contribution and 3138 jobs.
 The vast majority of that economic contribution is to regional Victoria and to regional economies.
 In fact of that $356 million, deer hunting accounted for over $200 million.
 It is a very important contributor to our economic activity in regional Victoria.

 Deer are not native to Australia; they are a feral species.
 What we are seeing currently is that we have an overpopulation of deer in this state.
 What is happening with the deer, because there is an overpopulation, is that they are not just in remote areas of the state, they are not just hidden away in the alpine areas, they are coming down into the urbanised areas and they are causing havoc on our roads.
 As I said, they are not native.
 They are hard-hoofed animals, so they do enormous environmental damage.